amitshekhariitbhu/android-interview-questions/README.md

 #### Others

+* **What is the difference between Serializable and Parcelable?
+Which is the best approach in Android?** - [Learn from here](https://outcomeschool.com/blog/parcelable-vs-serializable)

 * **Why Bundle class is used for data passing and why cannot we use simple Map data structure?** - [Learn from here](https://developer.android.com/guide/components/activities/parcelables-and-bundles)

 * **How do you troubleshoot a crashing application?** - [Learn from here](https://developer.android.com/topic/performance/vitals/crash)

 * **Explain the Android push notification system?** Learn from here: [How does the Android push notification system work?](https://youtu.be/810IFG2sWlc)

-* **What is the difference between Serializable and Parcelable?
-Which is the best approach in Android?**
-    - Use the Parcelable class instead of Serializable when passing data in Intents or Bundles.
-The serialization of an object that implements the Parcelable interface is much faster than using Java’s default serialization.
-A class that implements the Serializable interface is marked as serializable, and Java serializes it using reflection (which makes it slow).
-When using the Parcelable interface, the whole object doesn’t get serialized automatically.
-Rather, you can selectively add data from the object to a Parcel using which the object is later deserialized.
-Similarly, you can consider the Parcelable in Kotlin.

 * **What is AAPT?** - [Learn from here](https://developer.android.com/studio/command-line/aapt2)